MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/acos-acosf-acosl.md

 ## Remarks

 Because C++ allows overloading, you can call overloads of **acos** that take and return **float** and **long** **double** types.
 In a C program, **acos** always takes and returns a **double**.

+By default, this function's global state is scoped to the application.
+To change this, see [App vs OS state](../global-state.md).

 ## Requirements